shobbydun/weather_App/README.md

 # Weather App
-This Weather App is a simple and intuitive web application built using Flask, a lightweight WSGI web application framework for Python.
+This Weather App is a simple and intuitive web application built using Flutter, a open-source software development kit.
 The app fetches current weather data from a weather API based on the user's location and displays it in a user-friendly format.

 # Features